djole994/Medical-Faculty-Alumni-Platform/docs/geocoding.md

-### Intelligent Geocoding & Hybrid Caching
+### Intelligent Geocoding & Fallback-First Caching

-One of the primary engineering goals was to map users worldwide accurately without overloading external APIs, while still handling typos and imperfect data entry gracefully.
+One of the primary engineering goals was to map users worldwide accurately without overloading external APIs, while ensuring no profile ever remains "locationless" due to typos or API failures.

-To solve this, I implemented a **Hybrid Caching Strategy** with smart fallback logic:
+To solve this, I implemented a "Fallback-First" Caching Strategy:

-1. **Check the local `GeoCache`** first (Layer 1) to prevent redundant API calls.
-2. If missing, request coordinates from **Nominatim API** (Layer 2).
-3. If the API can’t resolve the city (e.g., due to a typo), the system:
-   - Automatically falls back to **Country center coordinates**.
-   - Flags the profile for **manual admin verification**.

-> **Impact:** This approach reduced external API calls by approx. 80% during testing and prevents the "empty map" issue for users with misspelled cities.
+Cache Lookup: The system first checks the local GeoCache using a composite key (City|Country).
+If found, it serves the coordinates immediately (0 API calls).

+Immediate Fallback (Safety Net): If the city is missing from the cache, the system immediately creates a database record using the Country's known center coordinates and flags it as IsVerified = false.
+This guarantees the user is mapped instantly, even before the external request.

+API Refinement: Only then does the system query the Nominatim API.

+Verification:

+Success: If the API resolves the exact city, the database record is updated with the precise coordinates and set to IsVerified = true.

+Failure (Typo/Error): The system silently keeps the previously saved Country coordinates.
+The profile remains functional but flagged for admin review.

+Impact: This architecture ensures 100% data availability.
+Every user is mapped immediately (at least to their country level), while API usage is minimized strictly to new, unique locations.
 #### Geocoding Workflow Diagram
 ![Smart Geocoding Workflow Diagram](../assets/diagrams/geocoding-flowchart.svg)